 LRP Data and Reports

-Our annual data books provide aggregate data about the applications received and awards funded by the NIH Loan Repayment Programs (LRPs) for each of the fiscal year indicated.
-Also available on this page are findings and analyses that were made on the Programs over the years.
+The below links provide aggregated data about the applications received and awards funded by the NIH Loan Repayment Programs (LRPs).
+Also available on this page are progress and feature reports about the Programs.

 Extramural LRPs Trends Report